ggomaeng/better-developer-quotes/README.md

 <a name="aravind"></a>
 ###Aravind Kumaraguru
-<small>Aravind is an undergrad at UC Berkeley for a degree in EECS, and  Engineering Director for the nonprofit organization Pioneers in Engineering.
+<small>Aravind is an undergrad at UC Berkeley pursuing a degree in Electrical Engineering and Computer Science, and is Engineering Director for the nonprofit organization Pioneers in Engineering.

 https://pierobotics.org